kwesi-koranteng/MTN-Mobile-Money-Airtime_Simulator/README.md

-# MTN Mobile Money & Airtime Simulator
+# Mobile Money & Airtime Simulator

 A C++ program that simulates how network provider MTN provides mobile money services and airtime services to users